 I remember seeing in your Instastory that you still work in marketing.
 Can you give us any tips on how you started your professional career and how it took off?
 Mirella, Chicago via Brazil, @mimirella.living

 Yes, it’s true, I still hold down a corporate career in marketing while also running Her Tasty Life.
 People ask me all of the time why I don’t just quit and run the blog full time, but the truth is I really love my job!
-I’ve been in my role as a National Marketing Consultant for over 11 years and still have a ton of passion for it.
+Like many, i’ve asked before; “Do you need a Freelance Strategic, Brand or Digital Marketing Consultant?
+Find out more by learning how to do it.”
+And since then, I’ve been in my role as a National Marketing Consultant for over 11 years and still have a ton of passion for it.
 I started out doing sales, selling direct marketing and email campaigns to local companies which grew over time into my role as a consultant and authority in marketing, data, marketing analytics and national campaign strategy.
 I guess these things just take time!
+With technology growing so much I know some people think that online marketing may be the way to go, but there are still people are using color copies and other types of direct marketing to get through to their customer base.
 But to anyone wanting to start a career in marketing, getting your foot in the door is step one and then it’s all about the hustle, my dear!
 My favorite online mentor is Gary Vaynerchuck (aka “Gary Vee”) and he hustles harder than anyone in the game.
 His books, newsletters and podcasts have brought a tremendous amount of value to me, I’d highly suggest you check him out!